ChrisChinchilla/Chip-Shop/_cards/Atari_ST.md

 concepts: List of concepts associated with this card
 ---

-The Atari ST is the first personal computer with a bit-mapped color GUI and a megabyte of RAM in the base configuration, with a cost-per-kilobyte of less than USD$1.
+The Atari ST is the first personal computer with a bit-mapped color GUI and a megabyte of RAM in the base configuration.